-Hint: If you are looking for a timesaver option on a busy night, you can use your favorite Greek or Italian Dressing in a pinch, the recipe will, of course, taste a bit different then my recipe, but it will still be really good with a quality salad dressing.
-If you have the time though be sure to at least try it once with the Homemade Dressing.
+Hint: If you are looking for a timesaver option on a busy night, you can use your favorite Greek or Italian Dressing in a pinch, the recipe will, of course, taste a bit different then my recipe.
+However, it will still be good with a quality salad dressing.
+If you have the time, though be sure to at least try it once with the Homemade Dressing.

-Ideally, organic locally grown fresh veggies are best to use in this salad recipe, but if organic is not an option, go with locally grown veggies from the Produce Market for optimal taste and it supports the farmers in your area.
+Ideally, organic locally grown fresh veggies are best to use in this salad recipe, but if organic is not an option, go with locally grown vegetables from the Produce Market for optimal taste, and it supports the farmers in your area.
 Win-win if you ask me!
 Look for the vibrant colored grape tomatoes with smooth skin textures free of bruises or blemishes.